ipazc/nanoblocks/docs/source/tutorial/xnoblocks_transactions.rst

-NanoBlocks transactions
+nanoblocks transactions
 =======================

-Likely to all the functionality from the package, handling transactions in `NanoBlocks` is also simplified to the minimum expression, but it requires a deeper knowledge of the network to understand how and why it is structured as is.
+Likely to all the functionality from the package, handling transactions in `nanoblocks` is also simplified to the minimum expression, but it requires a deeper knowledge of the network to understand how and why it is structured as is.
-In the following sections we will try to explain what is behind blocks, work, transactions, how are they related to each other and how can be handled in `NanoBlocks`.
+In the following sections we will try to explain what is behind blocks, work, transactions, how are they related to each other and how can be handled in `nanoblocks`.

 What is a block?
 ----------------